-If you are a North Carolina Driver Who Has Just Received a Traffic Violation in Pennsylvania, Pennsylvania will transfer the information of your traffic offence to North Carolina.
+If you are a North Carolina Driver Who Has Just Received a Traffic Violation in Pennsylvania, Pennsylvania will transfer the information of your traffic offense to North Carolina.
 North Carolina and Pennsylvania both uphold the Driver License Compact (DLC).
 This contract permits for information to be exchanged between your home state and the state in which the traffic violation occurred.

 North Carolina will not add points on your driving record when receiving a traffic violation out of state.
 This being said, if you commit a traffic violation or violations out-of-state that under North Carolina law would lead to a suspension of your driver’s license, then you, as a North Carolina driver, may have your driving rights in your home state suspended.
 Receiving 12 points or more on your driving record in North Carolina will lead to an automatic suspension of your driving rights in North Carolina.